-Bob’s 5-Point Platform
+Bob’s 3-Point Platform

-An excellent school system will provide the strong foundation necessary for a strong and prosperous Alamance County.
+An excellent school system will provide the foundation required for a strong and prosperous Alamance County.
 “All our children deserve the best opportunities to succeed,” he says.
 “When our kids succeed, we all succeed.”

-Highlights of the Vision include statements such as:
+Highlights of the Vision include: